worldwide-asset-exchange/boost.wax/README.md

 - cpu = How much (in WAX) gets staked to that account
 - net = How much (in WAX) gets staked to that account

+_Boosting an account that was already boosted will result in no additional boosting. **Update boosts** to modify a boost._

 ## Update Boosts
 Does someone have too much wax staked and is inactive?
 Update the amount they got boosted with `updateboost(name from, name to, asset cpu_to, asset net_to)` to update the amount of WAX staked to that account.